Cyprus Digital Nomad Visa [2026 Guide]

 Tax Implications of the Cyprus Digital Nomad Visa

-This is the most important section.
-If you spend 183 or more days in Cyprus in a calendar year, you automatically become a Cyprus tax resident - regardless of your visa type.
+Spend 183+ days in Cyprus in a calendar year and you automatically become a tax resident, regardless of visa type.

 | Scenario | Tax Status | Obligations | Effective Rate with Non-Dom |